edgedb/edgedb-python/docs/api/blocking_client.rst

         If the client does not yet have any open connections in its pool, attempts to open a connection, else returns immediately.

-        Since the client lazily creates new connections as needed (up to the configured ``concurrency`` limit), the first connection attempt will only occur when the first query is run on a client. ``ensureConnected`` can be useful to catch any errors resulting from connection mis-configuration by triggering the first connection attempt explicitly.
+        Since the client lazily creates new connections as needed (up to the configured ``max_concurrency`` limit), the first connection attempt will only occur when the first query is run on a client. ``ensureConnected`` can be useful to catch any errors resulting from connection mis-configuration by
+        triggering the first connection attempt explicitly.

 .. _edgedb-python-blocking-api-transaction: